Reforestation in Nigeria: History

 Early attempts at reforestation were based on the tropical shelterwood system of forest regeneration which did not yield the desired result.
 This forced the Nigerian government to switch over to the artificial regeneration through the establishment of forest plantation in the country.
 The choice of plants for the plantations were based on industrial needs and growth rate of the plants.
-As a result, the tropical hardwood such as Milicia excelsa and Antiaris africana were shoved aside and replace with exotic and fast growing species like Tectona grandis, eucalyptus, pines, and Gmelina arborea.
+As a result, the tropical hardwood such as Milicia excelsa and Antiaris africana were shoved aside and replace with exotic and fast growing species like Tectona grandis (Teak), eucalyptus, pines, and Gmelina arborea.
 Tectona grandis and eucalyptus were preferred because of their straight poles and hardness, which make them fantastic for use as electric transmission poles, while Gmelina and pine were preferred for pulp production, which is used in the manufacture of newsprint and paper.

 In 1997, Nigeria's areas of estimated forest plantation was 150,000 hectares.
 Between 1970 and 1984, 82,434 hectares of plantation were established.
 By 1998, Nigeria has 196,000 ha and 704 ha in protected areas outside the forest reserves.
 Between 1985 and 2005, three percent of Nigeria's forest reserves were plantations.
 In 2010, Nigeria had a total plantation area of 382,000 ha.
 Gmelina and teak make up about 44 percent of the total trees in the plantation.

 At the initiation of the reforestation program in Nigeria, the natural regeneration approach was chosen for two primary reasons.
 Firstly, it aimed to preserve the rainforest in its original state by allowing it to regenerate naturally from the existing seed bank in the soil.
 Secondly, and of significant importance, this method was selected due to budgetary constraints, as there were insufficient funds available to establish plantations through direct means.

 During the implementation of the Timber Stand Improvement (TSS) initiative, a concurrent endeavor emerged, wherein select colonial forest officers ventured into pioneering trials of artificial regeneration within the confines of Nigeria's moist forest zone.
 In the year 1930, this distinctive initiative was spearheaded by J. D. Kennedy at Sapoba in Edo State and D. MacGregor at Olokemeji in Oyo State.
 Notably, these innovative trials encompassed the cultivation of both indigenous and exotic tree species and were meticulously executed within the structured framework of the Taungya Farming System.